queen-x-vee/Hackathon/README.md

 ## Contact

-If you have questions, suggestions, or encounter issues, feel free to contact the Phisly development team at [NexascaleTeamX](mailto:nexascale-teamx@nexascale.org).
+If you have questions, suggestions, or encounter issues, feel free to contact the Phisify development team at [NexascaleTeamX](mailto:nexascale-teamx@nexascale.org).

 We hope you find Phisify a valuable tool in enhancing your email security while browsing the web.
 Thank you for using Phisify!